MetServiceDev/Volcano-Image-Viewer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Running Locally

-In the project directory, you can run:
+Once you have cloned the project run `npm install` inside the project directory, then you can run either:

 ### `npm run start:sandpit`
 Runs the app in sandpit mode using .env.sandpit.